wur-bioinformatics/introduction-to-bioinformatics/week1.md

 The sequence ontology is organized on four main levels:

 - Attribute: an attribute describes a certain quality of a given sequence, for example the sequence source (i.e. how it was generated).
-- Collection: multiple disontiguous sequences together, for example the chromosomes of a complete genome.
+- Collection: multiple discontiguous sequences together, for example the chromosomes of a complete genome.
 - Feature: the most general top-level entry that describes any extent of a continuous biological sequence, for example a [gene](http://sequenceontology.org/browser/current_release/term/SO:0000704) is a [region](http://sequenceontology.org/browser/current_release/term/SO:0000001), which in turn is a sequence feature.
 - Variant: intended to describe genetic variation.
 The definition of a sequence variant is composed of other entries in the sequence ontology: "A [sequence_variant](http://sequenceontology.org/browser/current_release/term/SO:0001060) is a non-exact copy of a [sequence_feature](http://sequenceontology.org/browser/current_release/term/SO:0000110) or [genome](http://sequenceontology.org/browser/current_release/term/SO:0001026) exhibiting one or more [sequence_alteration](http://sequenceontology.org/browser/current_release/term/SO:0001059)s"